BigLoadGames/GodSmiteSodomites/README.md

 # God Smite Sodomites!
-To install, plonker download the files then open index.html in browser.
-Not Internet Explorer, it won't work, I promise.
+To play, download the files and open index.html in any browser of your choosing.
+I've only tested it on Chrome, Firefox and Safari, and it seems to work well on all three as long as the browser is fullscreen.
+If you resize the window too much, some scaling issues happenen with the css, so don't do that.
+Anyway, have fun!